“The way I see it, if you’re going to build a time machine into a car, why not do it with some style?”

-Eventually Gale and Zemeckis approached their old friend Stephen Speilberg, who loved it, and used his own production company to produce the film.
+Eventually Gale and Zemeckis approached their old friend Stephen Spielberg, who loved the idea, and used his own production company to produce the film.

-The basic premise was that once the car reached 88mph (or 142km/h for us), the flux capacitor would allow the vehicle go either back or forward in time.
+The basic premise was that once the car reached 88mph (142km/h), the flux capacitor would allow the vehicle to go either back or forward in time.

-John DeLorean was a bit of a visionary in the automotive industry, and is credited with creating the first muscle car, the Pontiac GTO.
+John DeLorean was a bit of a visionary in the automotive industry and credited with creating the first muscle car, the Pontiac GTO.

 That company was the DeLorean Motor Company, or DMC.
 Production of the only model ever made, the DMC-12 was set to begin in 1979, but was delayed until 1981.

-The DMC-12 was based on a stainless steel body with a 2.8-litre V6 powertrain sourced from Peugeot-Renault-Volvo capable of 0-100km/h in 8.8 seconds with a top speed of about 180km/h.
+The Giugiaro-designed DMC-12 featured a stainless steel body, flip up Gull-wing doors and a 2.8-litre V6 powertrain sourced from Peugeot-Renault-Volvo and was capable of 0-100km/h in 8.8 seconds with a top speed of about 180km/h.

 These times were not considered overly sporty for such a sporty looking car, mainly due to the heavy stainless steel body.

-DeLorean was working on adding a twin turbo, twin intercooler V6 engine capable of 0-100km/h in an impressive 5.8 sec, with a top speed of 240km/h.
+DeLorean was working on adding a twin turbo, twin intercooler V6 engine capable of 0-100km/h in an impressive 5.8 sec, and a top speed of 240km/h.

 Sadly, money problems started to dog DMC, and in 1982, John DeLorean was caught in a sting trying sell drugs to keep the company afloat.

 He was never convicted of drug trafficking after his lawyer argued entrapment, but the damage was done and DMC went bankrupt.